manroygood/roy-goodman/content/courses/math222/matlabinformation/_index.md

 Be sure to delete sections of the final document not related to the exercises.
 Outputs should be turned in as a PDF.

-## Add-on software options

-In Assignments 1 & 4

-* One part where you must graph a *direction field* (MATLAB Assignment 1, Textbook §1.1) or a *phase plane* (Assignment 4, Textbook §7.5).
-This is not built into MATLAB, so you'll have to install some additional software.
-  * [Option 1:](option1) Add-on software for MATLAB.
-     * __Pro:__ Uses MATLAB.
-     * __Con:__ This is an old program that had some compatibility issues with recent versions of MATLAB, but I have managed to fix them.
-  * [Option 2](option2): Slopes app for iPhone/iPad.
-Android version now available, with fewer features but enough to do the assignments.
-     * __Pro:__ Output is gorgeous.
-     * __Con:__ This is new software.
-It does not work perfectly sometimes.
-Plus, I really want you to learn MATLAB.